Chaos Seed – 2010 Developer Interview

 —You must be referring to the Lufia series, that Neverland Company developed.
 Had you ever thought about making an RPG before?

 Kashiwagi: I had.
 I thought, “If I make an RPG, it will be one that reverses the roles of good and evil, where the player is creating the dungeons.”
-At that time—the first half of the 90s—stereotypical RPGs had reached a saturation point, and the game industry as a whole was searching for a new direction.
+By the early 90s, stereotypical RPGs had reached a saturation point, and the industry was searching for a new direction.
 I, too, wanted to make something that turned things upside down.
-I told my ideas to Ogura, who in turn presented and explained them to Takada.
+I told my ideas to Ogura, who went and explained them to Takada.
 He thought it was interesting, and that was how Chaos Seed got started.

 —For the benefit of readers who haven’t played Chaos Seed, let me summarize it a little here: in Chaos Seed, the player takes on the role of a taoist mountain hermit and creates dungeons.
 You summon monster units, administrate your dungeons, and repel invaders—really the polar opposite of what a traditional RPG protagonist would do.
 The very concept of the game is a defiant challenge to convention; did you have a blueprint or master plan you were working off, then?